“Gimme an F, Gimme a W, Gimme a Huh?”

-In a move that must have galled those trustees, with closure of Fort Worth University, the college’s medical school, which had been chartered separately, in 1911 became affiliated with the competition: TCU.
+In a move that must have galled those trustees, with closure of Fort Worth University, the university’s medical school, which had been chartered separately, in 1911 became affiliated with the competition: TCU.
 But in 1918 the medical college became affiliated with Baylor University in Dallas.

 Also in 1918 the Fort Worth school system built Central High School (now Trimble Technical High School) on the former site of Fort Worth University.